RLuckom/raphaelluckom.com/hugo_site/content/posts/fixable_problems.md

 [^1]: The opportunity to do this is so obviously key to my mental and physical health that I think it should be guaranteed to everyone, whenever they need.
 Whatever obstacles exist to that becoming a reality, shortage of resources does not seem to be one.

 [^2]: Well-behaved software keeps records of what it does.
 These records are written to text files called logs.
-How to manage these logs--how to balance being able to understand the system without being overwhelmed or paying too much--is an art form.
+How to manage these logs--how to balance "being able to understand the system" with "not being overwhelmed" and "not paying too much"--is an art form.

 [^3]: The [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) states that a system component should only be given permission to do the specific things it _needs_ to do.
-For instance, an application that only needs to read from a database table should not be given permission to write to that table, or to read from any different tables.
-In practice, it's usually easier for an engineer to develop in a permissive environment (for instance, to give their program full access to a test database) and then only try to restrict access down to the minimum when it's time to deploy to production.
+For instance, an application that only needs to _read_ from a database should not be given permission to _write_ to that database, or to read from any different database.
+In practice, it's common for an engineer to develop in a permissive environment (for instance, to give their program full access to a test database) and then try to restrict access down to the minimum when it's time to deploy to production.
 I do not find this approach to work well--on the technical side, it can be hard to determine the required set of privileges without significant trial and error, and on the human side, people sometimes cut corners when they're rushing things into production.
 These factors work against someone trying to do least-privilege after the fact.
 I described a central part of my least-privilege strategy in [an earlier post](https://www.raphaelluckom.com/posts/a_terraform_pattern.html)

 [^4]: I'm all set for ways to embarrass myself without adding any more.

 [^5]: I'll think of some kind of prize for the first person who successfully figures out the reason for that name.

-[^6]: It's not immediately obvious, but _login_ is actually one of the core features of every for-profit social media system.
+[^6]: It's not immediately obvious, but _login_ is one of the core features of every for-profit social media system.
 The ability to like or comment on a post relies on the fact that the system knows who you are--part of what's important about getting likes is that you can see who they're from, and you know (usually) that it wasn't just a bot clicking on the like button a bunch of times.
 The fact that a celebrity's social media accounts are reliably _theirs_, not those of an impostor, are why those accounts are valuable.
-There has been much less popular focus on ways of getting those same assurances without relying on a central system (the "federated" part).
-That is, there are some well-known ways to do it, but they haven't yet been widely applied to social media.
+No popular social media system uses a way of getting those assurances without relying on a central system (the "federated" part).
+There _are_ well-known ways to do it, but they haven't yet been widely applied to social media.
 The big money is in getting everyone under _your_ roof, not giving everyone their own.

 [^7]: I'm defining "reasonable" here as "better than what you can get from rent-seeking market owners," not in a universal sense.